 Seattle-Limbe Sewing Circle

 Launched in 2015, the Seattle-Limbe Sewing Circle is a project of the Seattle-Limbe Sister City Association.
-Volunteers meet in four locations—First African Methodist Episcopal Church (FAME), Beth Shalom Synagogue, First Assumption Catholic Church, and Baitul Ehsaan Mosque.
-Our volunteers produce feminine care kits for schoolgirls in Cameroon.
+Volunteers meet at First African Methodist Episcopal Church (FAME) to produce feminine care kits for schoolgirls in Cameroon.

 Work sessions provide a unique opportunity: to participate as a member of a truly diverse community, where everyone has something valuable to contribute.
 (Men and children participate too!)
 Volunteers of all ages, faiths, ethnicities, and genders, and from all parts of the Seattle area, form relationships while working side by side, cutting, stitching, ironing, and assembling colorful hand-sewn feminine care kits.